Washington National Opera: Plácido Domingo, 2000 to 2011

-Plácido Domingo, general director of the company from 2000 until 2011, began an affiliation with the opera company in 1986, when he appeared in its world premiere production of Menotti's Goya, followed by performances in a production of Tosca in the 1988/89 season.
-After ten years, his contract was extended through the 2010-2011 season.
+In 2000, Mossel was succeeded by Plácido Domingo, whose affiliation with the opera company had begun in 1986, when he appeared in its world premiere production of Menotti's Goya, followed by performances in a production of Tosca in the 1988/89 season.

 During Domingo's tenure, because of "the company's solid reputation in the United States" and with the help of the opera's then-president, (Michael Sonnenreich), a bill was sponsored and passed in 2000 in the US Congress "designating the company as America's 'National Opera' ".
-The change of name to Washington National Opera was announced in February 2004.

-"The American Ring"

-Washington National Opera originally announced plans to perform Der Ring des Nibelungen, a cycle of four operas by Richard Wagner, entitled The American Ring, in November 2009.
-However, in early November 2008 in view of the Great Recession, the company announced that the full cycle had been postponed.
-While the first three operas of the tetralogy have already been produced during the previous WNO seasons (Das Rheingold in 2006, Die Walküre in 2007, and Siegfried in 2009), the fourth opera, Götterdämmerung, was given in a concert performance in November 2009.